eclipse-kura/kura/_posts/builtin/2022-02-23-container-orchestration-provider.md

 {% include alerts.html message="Stopping a container will delete it in irreversible way.
 Please be sure to use only stateless container and/or save their data in external volumes." %}

 To stop the container without deleting the component, set the **Enabled** field to **false**, and then press **Apply**.
 This will delete the running container, but leave this component available for running the container again in the future.
-If you want to completely remove the container and component, press the **Delete** button to the top right of the screen, and press **Yes** on the confirmation dialog.
+If you want to completely remove the container and component, press the **Delete** button to the top right of the screen, and press **Yes** on the confirmation dialogue.
 ![Stop-Container]({{ site.baseurl }}/assets/images/builtin/container_orchestrator/stop_container.png)

 ## Container Management Dashboard